 - Build deep and relevant experience for your resume through our extensive Criminal Justice internship opportunities.

 - Tailor your degree program with a specialization in 21st Century Problems, Computer Forensics or Spanish Language.

 - Integrate classroom subject matter with the practical aspects of law enforcement by entering the intensive 15-week program at the Vermont Police Academy.

 - Spend a semester studying at one of our campuses in either Dublin or Montreal, or anyplace in the world through our study-abroad partnership programs.

 - Explore a variety of career options, including police officer, parole officer, security officer, criminal investigator, border patrol agent, court officer and corrections officer.
-Building on this foundation, you'll gain the necessary experience to advance to elite federal agencies like the FBI, DEA and Secret Service, or advance to upper-level positions in criminal justice administration.
 This major is also an excellent foundation for law school.
 Envision your Career Success.